TrustedFirmware-M/trusted-firmware-m/docs/security/threat_models/generic_threat_model.rst

 In Armv8-M TrustZone scenarios, TF-M writes the return code value in the general purpose register and returns to Non-secure state.

-On dual-cpu platforms, TF-M writes the return code to NS mailbox message queue via mailbox.
+On multi-core platforms, TF-M writes the return code to NS mailbox message queue via mailbox.

 .. table:: TFM-GENERIC-RETURN-CODE-I-1